 We might be Pharisees if our Bible study is usually to prepare for a class or to prove a point.

 We might be Pharisees if our Bible study is almost exclusively topical.
-It’s hard for us to listen when we think we already know the answer.

 We might be Pharisees if we analyze people before we choose to love or trust them.

 We might be Pharisees if we perform any religious duty in order to be seen doing it.